-I’ve only bought used big rigs a few times.
-However, for each purchase, I knew the original owner.
-I knew how it had been maintained from new and what problems the vehicle had if any.
-The used trucks I bought, turned out to be a good buy and they were mechanically sound.
+I’ve only bought used trucks a few times.
+However, for each purchase, I knew the original owner of the vehicle.
+I knew how it had been maintained from new and what problems the truck had if any.
+The used trucks I bought, turned out to be a good deal and they were mechanically sound.

 I was lucky.
 Many buyers though are not so fortunate.

-Buying used equipment isn’t necessarily a bad thing.
+Purchasing used semi trucks isn’t necessarily a bad thing.
 It is possible to get a great vehicle that will serve you well and be very reliable.

-Before you invest your hard-earned money here are 8 tips for buying a used big rig.
+Before you invest your hard-earned money here are 8 things to consider when buying a used big rig

 TIP # 1 – KNOW WHAT YOU NEED BEFORE BUYING A USED BIG RIG

 These days, a new truck is out of the ballpark price-wise for some owner operators, so used equipment may be the answer.
 If for whatever reason you feel compelled to buy used, make sure that it has been well-maintained and has the engine and driveline specs suitable for your needs.

 Also, be sure it is suited to the type of work you’ll be doing with it.
 Having the proper specs are SO important, so don’t buy it just because it’s a deal, as an underpowered rig for hauling heavy loads will be a COSTLY MISTAKE.